 Head to Sit Back Flip Over the Flyer

 - Create a small amount of forward drive to ensure that you move over the second flyer, but not too much that it causes excess separation when you finish

-- Try to keep your chin up through the middle and last part of the transition to maintain eye contact with the second flyer.
+- Keep your chin up through the middle and last part of the transition to maintain eye contact with the second flyer

 Post-flight questions / suggestions

 - How did your performance match the initial objectives?